relaxo-player/RelaxoPlayer-Android/README.md

 We put ⌞ **ADBLOCK** ⌝  `INSIDE THE TV` and gave users a way to choose what plays instead of ads, we then added **CONTENT-AWARE TIMERS** to make the evening TV ritual a serene experiece.

+### What is it?

-[Relaxo Player](https://relaxoplayer.com) is a video player for IPTV on Android.
-It can block ads and other annoyances automatically, even while unattended, so you get continuous background noise bliss from any 🛑 LIVE stream.
+[Relaxo Player](https://relaxoplayer.com) is an IPTV video player app for Android.
+It can block TV ads and other annoyances automatically, even while unattended, so you get continuous background noise bliss from any 🛑 LIVE stream.

-No hardware or setup required, just install the app, add your M3U Playlist and begin watching your favorite channels, now endlessly commercial-free.
+No hardware or setup required.
+Just install, add your existing M3U Playlist and begin watching your favorite TV channels - now endlessly commercial-free.

 <a id="screenshots"></a>